bpr1de/rss-clj/README.md

 </topic>
 ```

-To use ONS for notifications, define both a topic OCID in the `ocid`
-attribute and a client type in the `client` attribute of the `topic` tag.
-The `ocid` refers to the OCID of your notification topic, and the `client` is
-a value of `file` or `instance`, for OCI file-based client configuration or
-instance principal-based client configuration, respectively.
+To use ONS for notifications, define both a topic OCID in the `ocid` attribute and a client type in the `client` attribute of the `topic` tag.
+The `ocid` refers to the OCID of your notification topic, and the `client` is a value of `file` or `instance`, for OCI file-based client configuration or instance principal-based client configuration, respectively.

-If the `ocid` or `client` attributes are omitted, articles will be printed to
-standard output only.
+If the `ocid` or `client` attributes are omitted, articles will be printed to standard output only.

-Note that in order to leverage use of ONS, you must have a tenancy
-configured with an ONS topic defined with one or more subscribers.
-To use
-the file-based OCI client, you must have a valid configuration in the `.oci`
-folder.
-To use the instance principal-based OCI client, this application
-must be running on an OCI instance and your tenancy must be configured with
-a policy to allow the instance to access your topic.
+Note that in order to leverage use of ONS, you must have a tenancy configured with an ONS topic defined with one or more subscribers.
+To use the file-based OCI client, you must have a valid configuration in the `.oci` folder.
+To use the instance principal-based OCI client, this application must be running on an OCI instance and your tenancy must be configured with a policy to allow the instance to access your topic.
 See here for guidance: https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/callingservicesfrominstances.htm

 ## Docker

-You may build the application into an Docker image using the included example
+You may build the application into an Docker image using the included example Dockerfile:

+`docker build -t rss-clj .`

-Dockerfile, and run it as follows (example):
+and run it as follows (example):

-`docker run -d -v $HOME/.rss:/app/rss.xml rss-clj`
+`docker run -d -e RSS_CONFIG_PATH=/app/rss.xml -v $HOME/.rss:/app/rss.xml rss-clj`

 ## License